Sohan-Suchdev/Helix_v1/README.md

 **Unlocking the $100B+ XRP Ecosystem to Bridge the £180M "Valley of Death" in Medical Research.**

-Helix is an "Enshrined Data" Prediction Market on the Flare Network.
+Helix is an Prediction Markt on the Flare Network.
 We aggregate distributed expertise to identify and fund high-potential clinical trials, replacing slow, centralized grant committees with a high-integrity, liquid decentralized economy.

 ---